LSST: from Science Drivers to Reference Design and Anticipated Data Products: ANTICIPATED DATA PRODUCTS AND THEIR CHARACTERISTICS

 The output of operations simulations is a data stream consisting of a position on the sky and the time of observation, together with observing conditions such as seeing and sky brightness.
-The expected photometric error (the inverse of signal-to-noise ratio) for a single visit can be written as
+The expected photometric error in magnitudes (roughly the inverse of the signal-to-noise ratio) for a single visit can be written as

-where $\sigma_{rand}$ is the random photometric error and $\sigma_{sys}$ is the systematic photometric error (includes errors due to, e.g., imperfect modeling of the point spread function, but does not include errors in absolute photometric zeropoint).
+where $\sigma_{rand}$ is the random photometric error and $\sigma_{sys}$ is the systematic photometric error (due to, e.g., imperfect modeling of the point spread function, but not including uncertainties in the absolute photometric zeropoint).
 The calibration system and procedures are designed to maintain $\sigma_{sys}<0.005$ mag.
-Based on SDSS experience (Sesar et al. 2007), the random photometric error, as a function of magnitude, is well described\footnote{Eq.~\ref{ggg} can be derived from $\sigma_{rand}=N/S$, where $N$ is noise and $S$ is signal, and by assuming that $N^2 = N_o^2 + \alpha S$.
+Based on SDSS experience \citep{2007AJ....134.2236S}, the random photometric error for point sources, as a function of magnitude, is well described\footnote{Eq.~\ref{ggg} can be derived from $\sigma_{rand}=N/S$, where $N$ is noise and $S$ is signal, and by assuming that $N^2 = N_o^2 + \alpha S$.
 The constants $N_o$ and $\alpha$ can be expressed in terms of a single unknown constant $\gamma$ by using the condition that $\sigma_{rand}=0.2$ for $m=m_5$.} by

-with $x = 10^{0.4\,(m-m_5)}$.
-Here $m_5$ is the 5$\sigma$ depth (for point sources) in a given band, and $\gamma$ depends on the sky brightness, readout noise, etc. Using the LSST exposure time calculator\footnote{Available at http://dls.physics.ucdavis.edu/etc.} (Gee et al. 2007), we have obtained the values of $\gamma$ listed in Table 2.
+with $x \equiv 10^{0.4\,(m-m_5)}$.
+Here $m_5$ is the 5$\sigma$ depth (for point sources) in a given band, and $\gamma$ depends on the sky brightness, readout noise, etc. Detailed determination of the system throughput yields the values of $\gamma$ listed in Table~\ref{tab:eqparams}.
 The 5$\sigma$ depth for point sources is determined from

+where $m_{sky}$ is the sky brightness (AB mag arcsec$^{-2}$), $\theta_{eff}$ is the seeing (in arcsec), $t_{vis}$ is the exposure time (seconds), $k$ is the atmospheric extinction coefficient, and $X$ is airmass.
+Here the seeing corresponds to the ``effective'' seeing computed from the seeing FWHM following the procedure described in \cite{2016SPIE.9911E..18A}.
+The seeing FWHM in each band is listed in the second row of Table~\ref{tab:eqparams}, and the effective seeing is listed in the third row of Table~\ref{tab:eqparams}.